 Whatever may be said, Delvia was never into boasting at all which meant she had to find a place to pull over.
 Five minutes later, she was in the village of Edzell and managed to find a tea shop as well.

-“Okay, advice take.
+“Okay, advice taken.
 I am going into a tea shop as it is being a usual Scottish day up here and I need something warm.”

 “Oh, I understand, I know the area well my dear.”